DeviesDevelopment/blog/content/posts/2022-12-08_xcode-manual-signing.md

 For Xcode projects this becomes a time critical process once the project has to be built for different configurations and/or environments.
 Since every configuration might require a different signing method, or even different deployment platform.

 This article explains how to set up a project so that an Azure pipeline can build, archive, sign, and deploy the project to TestFlight.
-However, this approach is mostly focused on manually signing an SPM managed project.
+However, this approach is mostly focused on manually signing an SPM (Swift Package Manager) managed project.

 ## Motive
-The Swift Package Manager (SPM) is an Xcode integrated tool for managing the distribution of Swift code.
+SPM is an Xcode integrated tool for managing the distribution of Swift code.
 It helps automating the process of downloading, compiling, and linking dependencies.
 However, when it comes to signing the code, SPM will try to sign the dependencies with the same provisioning profile that is used for the project.
-In most cases, this will not be allowed and results in build failure when trying to archive the project.
+In most cases, this will not be allowed and results in build failure when trying to package the archive of the project.

 ## Setup
 The project uses three different configurations and schemas (DEBUG, BETA, and RELEASE).
 While the signing process is Xcode managed; meaning Xcode will automatically manage the signing process.
 This setup saves headaches of certificates and profiles management when trying to build or run the project locally.